-Having grown up on a farm, Craig Piggott understood intimately the hard-graft required to make a farming operation successful and that there were numerous inefficiencies that could be tackled, if only the farmers had time to tackle them.
+Having grown up on a farm, Craig Piggott understood intimately the hard graft required to make a farming operation successful and that numerous inefficiencies could be tackled if only the farmers had time to tackle them.

 Whilst working at Rocket Lab and being at the forefront of engineering and innovation, Craig would often return and see his parents working 100+ hour weeks and he began thinking about he might be able to apply some of the same problem-solving rigour to the day-to-day issues his parent were encountering on the farm.

-Craig began to think about ways that smart technology could be used to reduce the inefficiencies of the manual work farmers could not avoid, like managing and monitoring their herd.
+Craig began to think about ways that smart technology could be used to reduce the inefficiencies of the manual work farmers could not avoid, like managing and monitoring their herds.

 About the Speaker